oguzbilgener/hnjavaclient/README.md

 String url = "https://news.ycombinator.com/item?id=5987780";
 // Retrieve the comments
 ArrayList<CommentItem> commentsList = hn.getComments(url);
+// Get the Original Post
+NewsItem op = hn.getOriginalPostForComment();
 ```

 #### Warning
-Always access the methods above from a thread or and async task.
-Downloading, parsing are time consuming tasks.
+Always access the methods above from a background thread.
+Also, surround your code with a try/catch block, in case of an IOException.
-Also, you are going to need to surround them with a try/catch block.
-It is possible that the API throws IOException or BadStatusException.

-More features are on the way...